tseemann/prokka/README.md

 use of Genbank is recommended over FASTA, because it will provide `/gene` and `/EC_number` annotations that a typical `.faa` file will not provide, unless you have specially formatted it for Prokka.

+### Option: --prodigaltf

+Instead of letting `prodigal` train its gene model on the contigs you provide, you can pre-train it on some good closed reference genomes first using the `prodigal -t` option.
+Once you've done that, provide `prokka` the training file using the `--prodgialtf` option.

 ### Option: --rawproduct